 Consumer vs. Industry

 The first and foremost difference is the end-user of these two technologies.
 IoT is for retail consumers.
 Devices like smart bulbs, voice assistants, and smart vacuums are prime examples.
-IIoT, on the other hand, is for industries where the emphasis is on creating an intelligent ecosystem between the machinery.
+IIoT, on the other hand, is for industries where the emphasis is on collecting data measurement for an intelligent ecosystem between the machinery.

 The Focus of Development

-IIoT aims to provide the homeowner with a higher level of convenience.
+IoT aims to provide the homeowner with a higher level of convenience.
 Having lights that automatically switch on and off, and air conditioners that turn off when nobody is at home are examples of how IoT helps the homeowner have a higher level of comfort while reducing running costs.
-IIoT is about making the industry more efficient and providing higher levels of safety for everyone involved.
-The benefits are in the form of higher profits due to sustained uptime.
-IIoT also helps to lower workplace accidents.
+IIoT is about making the industry more efficient by collecting relevant data metrics that are used to analyze and optimize its operations.
+The results are not just savings due to optimization but a deeper insights into the machinery health that can be used to predict or prevent downtime.